-Figure 3.23: Exp(1) and exp(0) with NumPy
+Figure 3.23: exp(1) and exp(0) with NumPy

 To illustrate the vectorized implementation of np.exp, we create an array of numbers using NumPy's linspace function.
 This function takes as input the starting and stopping points of a range, both inclusive, and the number of values you'd like within that range, to create an array of that many linearly spaced values.
 This function performs a somewhat similar role as Python's range, but can also produce decimal values: